j-sulliman/appd_ansible/README.md

 Uses the Ansible URI to make REST API calls to the AppD Controller

-Update "all.yml" under the group_vars directory with your credentials and application IDs.
+Update "all.yml" under the group_vars directory with your credentials and application IDs and configuration templates to be posted to the REST interface.

 This playbook supports:
  * Health Rule Creation
  * Actions
  * Health Rule Policies

-Health rules, actions and policy configuration is defined in health_rule.json email_actions.json and hr_action_policy.json respectively.

 List of applications configuration to be deployed to under group_vars/all.yml